Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Actual case study

 In this section, we aim to compare the model with and without considering the behavior uncertainty.
 The model without behavior uncertainty assumes that all passengers follow the recommended path when designing the recommendation (but they may not in reality).

 Table \ref{tab_result2} shows the comparison of average travel time for the two models.
-As expected, considering behavior uncertainty in the path recommendation design achieves smaller travel time for all passengers and incident line passengers.
-Note that, though the 0.93\% reduction (around 15 seconds saving per passenger) is relatively small, considering a large number of passengers in the system, the total travel time savings are still significant.
+The IPR model with behavior uncertainty (BU) uses $\epsilon=0, \Gamma=1$ as they are the best hyperparameters.
+As expected, considering behavior uncertainty in the path recommendation design achieves a smaller travel time for all passengers and incident line passengers.
+Note that, though the 0.94\% reduction (around 15 seconds saving per passenger) is relatively small, considering the large number of passengers in the system, the total travel time savings are still significant.

-\subsection{Impact of respecting passenger's prior preferences}
+\subsubsection{Impact of respecting passenger's prior preferences}

 In this section, we evaluate the impact of different values of $\Psi$ in terms of respecting passengers' prior preferences.
 Besides the system travel time, we also evaluate the total utility, defined as the sum of the prior utilities of the recommended path: